mapozh/ptsd-gaze-tracker/README.md

 The app presents short visual stimuli (images) and tracks:

 - 👁️ Eye gaze direction
-- ⏱️ Fixation duration
+- ⏱️ Fixation state changes
-- 🎯 Pupil size changes
+- 📌 Pupil position (in pixels or millimeters, if calibrated)

 These measurements may help in identifying symptoms such as **threat avoidance**, **hypervigilance**, and **emotional arousal**.